pradeep3sep/interviewquestion/README JavaScript.md

 > ### Arguments in function
-- Non-strict functions that only have simple parameters (that is, no rest, default, or destructured parameters) will sync the new value of parameters with the arguments object, and vice versa:
+- Non-strict functions that only have simple parameters (that is, no `rest`, `default`, or `destructured` parameters) will sync the new value of parameters with the arguments object, and vice versa:

 ```js
 function func(a) {